 Michigan Criminal Statute of Limitations Laws: Related Resources

 If you have been charged with a crime, or have to reason to believe you might be soon, time is of the essence.
 You'll most likely want legal representation, especially if you're facing the prospect of jail time.
-Get started on your defense today with a free legal evaluation by a local criminal defense lawyer.
+If you have reason to believe you may be charged with a crime, it's in your best interests to speak with a Maryland defense attorney as soon as possible.

 Contact a qualified attorney.